fred-framework/fred-docs/docs/framework/index.rst

 SW-tasks are scheduled by the operating system that controls the processors.
 To ensure predictability in scheduling SW-tasks, FRED mandates the use of partitioned fixed-priority scheduling (each SW-task is statically allocated to a processor and assigned of a static priority).

-Conversely, the acceleration requests are directly managed by the FRED runtime with a custom scheduling policy.
+Conversely, the acceleration requests are directly managed by the `FRED runtime <../runtime>`_ with a custom scheduling policy.